Health In Sight: February 2025

 Inspired by user feedback and our team’s appetite for innovation, the enhancements include streamlined prescribing and clinical workflows, centralised billing for multi-practice sites, user customisation options and much more.
 These sizzling updates are designed to boost efficiency and enhance your experience with MediRecords!

 Check out the enhancements below, and stay tuned for even more enhancements that will supercharge your productivity and elevate your care this summer.
-First release for these new features is scheduled for 27 January 2025.
+Releases for these new features will start from 27 January 2025.
+Please refer to the table for the scheduled release dates.
+Note that these dates are subject to change, so we recommend checking back regularly, as the table will be updated as features go live.

 Enhancement Name